 Description

-EXTERIOR.
-Regularly spaced brick piers are constructed around the perimeter.
-The main entrance is centrally placed in the north wall, comprising two brick piers with flat capping and dentils and a two-leaf timber door with applied latticework.
-A secondary, pedestrian entrance is at the south-west corner.
-A brick shed is attached to the north-east corner.
+These walls are constructed of soft red brick laid in Flemish bond and form an irregular rectangular shape, aligned east-west, with a slightly curving south wall and a convex west wall.
+The exterior features regularly spaced brick piers around the perimeter.
+The main entrance is centrally located in the north wall, consisting of two brick piers with flat capping and dentils, along with a two-leaf timber door adorned with applied latticework.
+A secondary pedestrian entrance is found at the south-west corner, and a brick shed is attached to the north-east corner.

-INTERIOR.
-It is divided into two by a central walk and contains a perimeter gravel path edged by box borders.
-The ground is partly laid to grass and partly cultivated for vegetables.
-Attached to the south wall is a low brick bothy with a slated, pent roof, numerous door and window openings and a brick chimney.
+Inside, the garden is divided by a central walk and includes a perimeter gravel path bordered by box hedges.
+The ground is partly laid to grass and partly used for vegetable cultivation.
+Attached to the south wall is a low brick bothy with a slated pent roof, multiple door and window openings, and a brick chimney.

-The Gardener’s Cottage and associated outbuilding, the back walls of which are incorporated into the east wall of the garden, are excluded from the listing.
-The bothy attached to the west wall of the garden is excluded.
-The C20 glasshouse attached to the inside face of the north wall, and the bases of early C20 glasshouses within the garden, are also excluded from the listing.
+The listing does not include the Gardener’s Cottage and its associated outbuilding, which are incorporated into the east wall of the garden, nor the bothy attached to the west wall.
+Additionally, the 20th-century glasshouse on the inside face of the north wall and the bases of early 20th-century glasshouses within the garden are also excluded from the listing.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.